 Winogrand developed his exceptional style by joining the aesthetics of the images with his unique visual language.
 He established his signature photographic expression of capturing movements in an unusual way.
 Winogrand didn’t adhere to accuracy.
 Throughout his works, he ignored the essential traditions of basic elements of art and became the master of the moment.

-This remarks coincided with renewed interest in the works of Garry Winogrand after many critics claimed that it is borderline sexist.
-But Szupinska-Meyers differs with those sentiments by adding that the implied reason for focusing on Women Are Beautiful is because Winogrand work is valuable and need to be reconsidered.
+These remarks coincided with renewed interest in Garry Winogrand’s works after many critics claimed that it is borderline sexist.
+But Szupinska-Meyers differs from those sentiments by adding that the implied reason for focusing on Women Are Beautiful is because Winogrand’s work is valuable and needs to be reconsidered.

 Throughout his career, Winogrand compiled just four books consisting of exclusive photographs.
 He rarely wrote essays about his work besides the half-page intro to his 1976 Grossmont Catalog.
 Winogrand never took part in editorial works of his books except for the small contribution he made on Women Are Beautiful in 1975.

-The book contains 85 images of women that the artist depicts how he saw the evolution of women in the second phase of feminism as well as the age of sexual transformation.
-Unlike studio works, Winogrand’s photographs realistically capture the beauty of women, without the need to meet expectations.
+The book contains 85 images of women that the artist depicts how he saw the evolution of women in the second phase of feminism and the age of sexual transformation.
+Unlike studio works, Winogrand’s photographs realistically capture women’s beauty without the need to meet expectations.

 Video: Garry Winogrand speaks about this photography, 1974